zhaoblake/gitsee/README.md

 # gitsee
-Visualize your local Git contributions.
+Visualize your local Git contributions, guided by this [tutorial](https://flaviocopes.com/go-git-contributions/).